lukjok/gIPCFuzz/README.md

 ### Current limitations
 * Available only on Windows OS
-* Frida feedback-coverage is very unstable (frequent crashes)
+* Frida feedback coverage is very unstable (frequent crashes)
 * You cannot fuzz Golang binaries
 * Fuzzer logic is pretty basic

 ### TODO
 * Needs heavy refactoring and code cleaning
 * Make it platform independent
-* Replace Frida with other intrumentation
+* Replace Frida with other instrumentation
 * ...